 A high crawl space humidity level can be disastrous for various reasons, including the following:

-- Mold growth – Mold growth can cause significant damage to the wooden structures in your home’s crawl space, weakening them over time and requiring costly repairs.
+- Mold Growth: Mold spores can cause significant damage to the wooden structures in your home’s crawl space, weakening them over time and requiring costly repairs.

-- Pest infestation – A humid crawl space also allows pests to thrive.
+- Pest Infestation: A crawl space with moisture issues allows pests to thrive.
 Rodents, termites, and other pests thrive in dark, damp environments.
 The pests can chew through wood, electrical wiring, and insulation, causing extensive damage and posing health risks.

-- Reduced indoor air quality – When moisture levels are high, the air in the crawl space is more likely to be full of mold and other allergens that are harmful to your health.
-The presence of mold can cause respiratory problems, headaches, and allergies.
-This is particularly relevant for households with children or seniors, as they’re more vulnerable to health issues stemming from poor air quality.
+- Reduced Indoor Air Quality: When moisture levels are high, the air in the crawl space is more likely to be full of mold and other allergens that are harmful to your health.
+The presence of mold can cause health issues, especially for children or seniors.

-Because some of the humid crawl space air flows into your home’s living area, there’s also a chance you might be paying more than you should to heat and cool your home.
-(Humid air is harder to heat and cool.)
+Because some of the humid crawl space air flows into your home’s living area, there’s also a chance your energy bills might be higher than they should be.

 Causes of High Humidity in a Crawl Space